 5. Everyone Deserves a Seat at the Table.

 Improving diversity and inclusion (D+I) throughout an organization is not simply the right thing to do, it’s the smart thing to do.
 D+I is making companies more innovative and more profitable.
-The roundtable discussion emphasized how best to move the needle on diversity and inclusion at their own organizations and acknowledged the difficulty within the legal profession.
 How do you attract, retain and advance a diverse workforce?
 “We challenged our leaders to own a piece of the conversation,” said Goodwin’s Director of Diversity and Inclusion.
 “This is a family initiative.
 We would never get this job done if it was just our team of four staff.
 But we’ve got an extended family of people to get the job done.”

 6. Efficiency is Everything.